Now that Pac-12 reportedly is eyeing Oct. 31 football start, don’t fault conference for its earlier caution

 So it looks like there’s going to a Pac-12 football season this fall after all.
 That’s barring unforeseen circumstances, of course — and if you can foresee anything in 2020, it’s the unforeseen.

 Mind you, it’s probably going to be Oct.
 31 or Nov.
-7, and it may not happen in time to make Pac-12 teams viable for the College Football Playoff, and the quality of play would be diluted by a number of stars across the conference who have already opted out (including Washington’s Levi Onwuzurike on Thursday).
+7, and it might not happen in time to make Pac-12 teams viable for the College Football Playoff, and the quality of play would be diluted by a number of stars across the conference who have already opted out (including Washington’s Levi Onwuzurike on Thursday).

 But you can’t be too picky these days.
 The wild series of events that took place Wednesday, starting with the Big Ten announcing it would start play Oct.
 23 and ending with the Pac-12 removing several governmental impediments to its own resumption, is leading to a welcome outcome.
 A back-to-work plan for Pac-12 football could be coming soon, maybe even Friday when the conference’s presidents and chancellors meet.